Jo Haylen: Career

+From 2012 to 2016, Haylen was a councillor on Marrickville Council.
+She was involved in a new dog walking area trial, a street parties program and investigation of a Sydney-wide bicycle share scheme.

 From 2013 to 2014, Haylen served as youngest-ever female Mayor of Marrickville.
 She had previously worked as a director of administration in the office of then prime minister Julia Gillard, and as deputy chief of staff for then deputy prime minister, Anthony Albanese.

 At the 2013 state redistribution, the seat of the Marrickville was abolished and was replaced with the seats of Newtown and Summer Hill.
 In November 2013, the sitting member for Marrickville, Carmel Tebbutt, announced she would be retiring at the 2015 state election.
 Haylen won pre-selection for Summer Hill.
 She was successful in the election spent five months as a member of the Select Committee on the Regulation of Brothels.

 Haylen was re-elected in 2019 with a swing of 11.8 points, and was appointed as Shadow Minister for Active Transport, the Cost of Living, Seniors and Volunteers in the shadow Ministry of Jodi McKay.

 In 2021, she became the Shadow Minister for Transport in the shadow Ministry of Chris Minns.
 At the 2023 New South Wales state election, Haylen retained her seat and was appointed the Minister for Transport on 26 March.